Here's why experts and lawmakers say you can't compare Black Lives Matter protesters to the US Capitol mob - KESQ

 A global rallying cry for Black lives

-In 2013, the unexpected verdict in the trial for murder in the killing of Trayvon Martin, a 17-year-old Black boy who had been walking in his father’s Florida neighborhood, led to the birth of Black Lives Matter — one of the most well-known organizations fighting for the well-being of Black people.
+In 2013, the unexpected verdict in the murder trial in the killing of Trayvon Martin, a 17-year-old Black teen who had been walking in his father’s Florida neighborhood, led to the birth of Black Lives Matter — one of the most well-known organizations fighting for the well-being of Black people.

 What started as a hashtag became a website, an organization and later grew into more than a dozen local chapters across the US and Canada.
 They were driven by the series of deaths of Black Americans at the hands of police and vigilantes.